 - Vehicle is driven over 20,000 miles a year

-If your vehicle meets any of these criteria, contact your agent to ensure you have enough coverage.
+If your vehicle meets any of these criteria, contact your agent to go over the policy conditions.

 Conditions that typically do not require a commercial auto policy